nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 @csrf_exempt
 def login_user(request):
-    '''Handles the authentication of a user
+    '''Handles the authentication of a gamer

     Method arguments:
       request -- The full HTTP request object